 You can either eat them as is or place them in the fridge to firm up (about 2-3 hours).
 I find both ways are delicious and it just depends on if you want a softer or more firm protein bar.
 This copycat perfect bar recipe can be kept unrefrigerated for up to a week.

 Substitutions for Perfect Bar Recipe

-This homemade protein bar recipe is so simple and pretty forgiving – you can change it up to fit your needs.
+This no bake protein bar recipe is so simple and pretty forgiving – you can change it up to fit your needs.
 Here are some suggestions:

 - nut butter – try subbing almond or cashew butter for peanut butter.
 If you do swap out the peanut butter, make sure you are using an all natural drippy/runny nut butter.

 - seed butter – if you can’t have nuts, try seed butter!
 I love sunflower seed butter and tahini.
 Again, just make sure they are runny.

 - honey – I haven’t tried it, but I would think honey would work the same as the maple syrup.